Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

 \subsubsection{The generic case}

 The driving (combinatorial) force behind the trivialization theorem (Thm.~\ref{thm: trivialization}) is the following Proposition.
-The proof is uniform (via the combinatorics of chromatic pairs) for real reflection groups \cite[see][Prop.~1.6.1]{bes-dual-braid}, and case-by-case for well generated $W$.\footnote{There is however a conjectural approach by Bessis \cite[see][Conj.~6.2]{bessis-dual-braid-monoid-for-the-free-group} towards a topological proof for the general case.}
+The proof is uniform (via the combinatorics of chromatic pairs) for real reflection groups \cite[see][Prop.~1.6.1]{bes-dual-braid}, and case-by-case for well generated $W$.

-\begin{prop}\cite[Prop.~7.6]{bes-kpi1} The Hurwitz action is transitive on $\op{Red}_W(c)$. \end{prop}
+\begin{prop}\cite[Prop.~7.6]{bes-kpi1} The Hurwitz action is transitive on $\op{Red}_{\mathcal{R}}(c)$. \end{prop}

 Assume now that we start with a configuration $e\in E_n^{\op{reg}}$ (that is, $e$ has $n$ {\it distinct} points $x_i$, see \eqref{Eq: Defn E_n}), and a point $y\in LL^{-1}(e)$ in its preimage.
-The label $\op{rlbl}(y)$ will be a {\it reduced reflection} factorization of $c$ by Prop.~\ref{Prop:codim=l_R=mult=mult}.
+The label $\op{rlbl}(y)$ will be a {\it reduced reflection factorization} of $c$ by Prop.~\ref{Prop:codim=l_R=mult=mult}.
 Now, the transitivity of the Hurwitz action and Lemma~\ref{Lem: rlbl is equivariant Hurwitz-path lifting} imply that {\it all} reduced reflection factorizations of $c$ appear as labels of points in the fiber $LL^{-1}(e)$.

 At this point, we are ready to introduce the one (slightly) unsatisfying aspect of this theory.
 It turns out, that each such reduced reflection factorization of $c$ will appear as the label of a point $y\in LL^{-1}(e)$ {\it exactly once}.
-However, we have no ``good" reason for this fact; its proof is based on the observation \cite[Prop.~7.6]{bes-kpi1} that the size of the generic fiber $LL^{-1}(e)$ (the degree of $LL$) and the size of the set $\op{Red}_W(c)$ happen to be equal:
+However, we have no ``good" reason for this fact; its proof is based on the observation \cite[Prop.~7.6]{bes-kpi1} that the size of the generic fiber $LL^{-1}(e)$ (the degree of $LL$) and the size of the set $\op{Red}_{\mathcal{R}}(c)$ happen to be equal:

-\begin{prop}[The numerological coincidence] The degree of the $LL$ map equals the number of reduced reflection factorizations of the Coxeter element $c$:
+\begin{prop}[The numerological coincidence] The degree of the $LL$ map equals the number of reduced reflection factorizations of a Coxeter element $c$:

 \end{prop}